kavinda-100/rust-bbot-camp/TRAITSANDOOP.md

 # Traits and OOP: Rust vs C#

 This document compares Rust's approach to polymorphism and code reuse (using traits, structs, and impl blocks) with traditional Object-Oriented Programming (OOP) in C# (using classes and interfaces).
-The examples are based on the `my_traits.rs` file in this project.
+The examples are based on the [src/my_traits.rs](./src/my_traits.rs) file in this project.

 ---